remind-me-later/Sharp-PC-1500-Notes/src/introduction.md

 which can even be accessed from a web browser [here](https://pockemul.com/OL/pockemul.html).

 These notes are taken from different sources such as the [Sharp PC-1500 Instruction Manual](https://pockemul.com/wp-content/uploads/2020/05/PC1500_OM_EN.pdf).

+The code of the book is available on [GitHub](https://github.com/remind-me-later/Sharp-PC-1500-Notes).